fsharp/fsharp.org/use/html5/index.md

 [FunScript](http://funscript.info/) is a standalone converter from F# to JavaScript.
 It also offers strongly typed interoperability with any components given a TypeScript signature.

+> Note: FunScript is no longer actively maintained.

 <br />

 ### Option 3: Use Fable